 Does your church, organization, or company have written job descriptions?
 Do you think that you need them?

-David and Annie are serving the Lord in the US, South America, and India.
+David and Annie are serving the Lord in the US, Africa, South America, and India.
 They are training leaders and helping build great local churches.
 Your gift will help them continue impacting so many lives!
 Just click here to get involved.
 Thanks so much!